shaun-wild/CodingChallenges/bitcoin-tickers/README.md

 ## Rules

-You will be scored on the follow critera:
+You will be scored on the following criteria:

 - Good use of [design patterns](https://sourcemaking.com/design_patterns).
 - Unit/Integration testing.